Hero-Solutions/RS_ptif/README.md

 In order to make use of this plugin, the iiif_ptif/ folder should be copied to the plugins/ folder of your ResourceSpace installation and activated by the system administrator (System -> Manage plugins, under the 'System' plugins).
 Also make sure that the webserver (www-data or apache2) has full access to this plugin folder, so chmod the directory if needed.

-The following lines should be added to the configuration file of your ResourceSpace installation (include/config.php):
+The following lines should be added to the configuration file of your ResourceSpace installation (include/config.php).
+You can edit these according to your own preferences:

 ```
 # Config values required by the iiif_ptif plugin.